OpenWebAdvocacy/website/README.md

 This website is based on [hankchizljaw's](https://github.com/hankchizljaw) [11ty-base](https://github.com/hankchizljaw/11ty-base) project.

+## Getting Started

+This site is built using Eleventy and stores its main text content in markdown.

+To set up this project, first install the required dependencies:

+    npm install

+Next, run the project locally:

+    npm start

+To build the production version of this site, use:

+    npm run production

 ## Contributing

 This repository is open to contributions from all of those involved with the Open Web Advocacy initiative or who have suggestions on how to improve the website.